HugeSpaceship/HugeSpaceship/README.md

 ## Status
 Currently, the game server is in a mostly functional state for level uploads, etc. Matchmaking is unimplemented and so is Recent Activity

-The website is currently under development, and this will require a decent API.
+The website is currently under development, and this will require a decent GameAPI.

 Authentication is currently a free-for-all as there's no rate limiting or whitelisting or api auth besides NPTickets and session tokens